 Find a different productive outlet

-This can help in multiple ways.
-Firstly, consuming content requires much less focus than producing content.
-It’s much easier to pay attention to someone else covering a topic and just to take notes than it is to come up with what they’re talking about yourself.
+Consuming content requires much less focus than producing content.
 By lowering the bar for your productivity, you find a way to spend your time on something useful.